 - (1) A special or extraordinary resolution (such as a resolution amending our memorandum of association or articles of association).
 A majority of at least 75% of the shares voting on the matter is needed. - (2) A voluntary liquidation process or a merger.
 A majority of at least 75% of the shares voting on the matter is needed. - (3) A compromise or arrangement between us and our creditors or shareholders, reorganization, stock split or reverse split.
 This has to be approved by a majority in the number of the persons participating in the vote (except for those abstaining) who together hold at least 75% of the value represented at the vote.
 In addition, court approval is needed. - (4) The nomination and dismissal of outside directors.
-Outside directors may be elected or removed by a majority vote at a shareholders' meeting, as long as either: - (i) The majority of shares includes at least one-third of the shares of non-controlling shareholders voted at the meeting, or - (ii) The total number of shares of non-controlling shareholders voted against the proposal does not exceed 1% of our aggregate voting rights. - (5) Extraordinary transactions with a controlling shareholder (i.e., any shareholder that has the ability to direct our actions, including any shareholder who holds 25% or more of our voting rights if no other shareholder owns more than 50% of our voting rights), with another person in which the controlling shareholder has a personal interest; or a transaction with a controlling shareholder (or a relative of such controlling shareholder) concerning terms of compensation for service as an office holder.
-Following audit committee and board of directors approval, these transactions must be approved by a majority vote at a shareholders' meeting, as long as either: - (i) The majority of shares includes at least one-third of the shares of the voting shareholders who have no personal interest in the transaction, or - (ii) The total shareholdings of those who have no personal interest in the transaction and who vote against the transaction does not exceed 1% of our aggregate voting rights.
+Outside directors may be elected or removed by a majority vote at a shareholders' meeting, as long as either: - (i) The majority of shares includes a majority of the shares of non-controlling shareholders and shareholders who have no personal interest in the election of the outside directors (excluding a personal interest that is not related to a relationship with the controlling shareholders) voted at the meeting, or - (ii) The total number of shares of non-controlling shareholders and disinterested shareholders voted against the proposal does not exceed 2% of our aggregate voting rights. - (5) Extraordinary transactions with a controlling shareholder (i.e., any shareholder that has the ability to direct our actions, including any shareholder who holds 25% or more of our voting rights if no other shareholder owns more than 50% of our voting rights), with another person in which the controlling shareholder has a personal interest; or a transaction with a controlling shareholder (or a relative of such controlling shareholder) concerning terms of compensation for service as an office holder, or as a service provider to the company, including through a company controlled by a controlling shareholder.
+Following audit committee and board of directors approval, these transactions must be approved by a majority vote at a shareholders' meeting, as long as either: